szermatt/mistty/docs/source/usage.rst

     MisTTY will not work if you've configured your shell to turn on **VI mode** by default.
-Please **turn it off** before trying out MisTTY, for details on how to turn off VI mode only of MisTTY buffers and leave it on otherwise, if that's what you prefer.
+Please **turn it off** before trying out MisTTY, for details on how to turn off VI mode only of MisTTY buffers and leave it on otherwise, check out the instructions in :ref:`shells` for details.
+VI mode must be turned off even if you just end up controlling it with VI commands using Evil.

-    Checkout the instructions in :ref:`shells` for details.
-You need to do that for MisTTY to work at all, even if you'll just end up controlling it with VI commands using Evil.
+To get the most out of MisTTY, it's worth it to take the time to configure it forward the shell key bindings that you actually use to the terminal and keep everything else behaving as usual for your Emacs configuration using the following commands:

-To get the most out of MisTTY, it's worth it to take the time to configure it forward the shell key bindings that you actually use to the terminal and keep everything else behaving as usual for your Emacs configuration.
+  - The command :code:`mistty-send-key`, called interactively,

-  - The interactive function :code:`mistty-send-key` forwards the key it was called from.
+    forwards the key it was called from.
 It is meant to be bound to the shell key bindings you want to work in the terminal zone map, :code:`mistty-prompt-map`.

     For example, moving up the shell's command history is usually